faultdiagnosistoolbox/pyfaultdiagnosistoolbox/docs/usecase.rst

 variables and this means that if one equation is used as the residual equation, the remaining equations will form an exactly determined system of equations.
-Then, the exactly determined set of equations is solved for all unknown variables numerically on-line and insertion of all computed variables in the residual equation then produces a residual.
+Then, the exactly determined set of equations is solved for all unknown variables numerically online and the insertion of all computed variables in the residual equation then produces a residual.
 For the engine model there were 4496 different MSO sets and previous analysis gives that there exists 206 low-index